Royal Jordanian Air Force: Operations in Syria and regional conflicts (2014–present)

 On February 3, 2024, as part of the U.S.-led retaliation, RJAF F-16s joined American B-1B bombers and other aircraft in a series of airstrikes targeting strategic militia positions across Syria and Iraq.
 The operation, involving over 125 precision-guided munitions, was aimed at weakening the operational capabilities of the militias responsible for the Tower 22 attack.
 The RJAF provided air support along the Syria-Iraq border, focusing on surveillance and striking secondary targets to limit militia movements and escape routes.

 In Syria, the strikes targeted several high-value facilities in Deir ez-Zor and al-Bukamal, including weapons depots, intelligence centers, and militia command posts affiliated with pro-Iranian forces.
 These locations served as vital hubs for arms and personnel, enabling cross-border operations by militias.
 The RJAF's involvement marked its expanded role in regional counterterrorism and security efforts, signaling its commitment to supporting coalition forces against Iranian influence.

-RJAF’s role in these strikes highlighted Jordan’s expanding security alliance with the United States, reflecting a proactive stance on countering threats from Iranian-aligned militias.
-Analysts have noted that this operation demonstrates Jordan’s strategic importance in regional security, as well as the RJAF’s growing capacity to participate in complex, multilateral defense operations.
+RJAF's role in these strikes highlighted Jordan's expanding security alliance with the United States, reflecting a proactive stance on countering threats from Iranian-aligned militias.
+Analysts have noted that this operation demonstrates Jordan's strategic importance in regional security, as well as the RJAF's growing capacity to participate in complex, multilateral defense operations.

+In January 2026 the RJAF conducted airstrikes targeting sites belonging to ISIS terrorist group.
+The airstrikes were part of the International Coalition operating in Syria.

 Humanitarian airlifts to Gaza (2023–present)

 In response to the humanitarian crisis during the war in Gaza, the RJAF coordinated critical aid missions to deliver supplies to affected areas.
-As part of Jordan’s commitment to supporting Palestinian civilians, the RJAF carried out multiple air drops of food, medical supplies, and essential relief items to Gaza, under challenging conditions and amidst ongoing regional conflict.
-This mission underscored Jordan’s role in regional humanitarian assistance, with the RJAF working closely with international agencies to ensure safe passage and distribution of aid.
+As part of Jordan's commitment to supporting Palestinian civilians, the RJAF carried out multiple air drops of food, medical supplies, and essential relief items to Gaza, under challenging conditions and amidst ongoing regional conflict.
+This mission underscored Jordan's role in regional humanitarian assistance, with the RJAF working closely with international agencies to ensure safe passage and distribution of aid.